Emmanuel-Chukwuma/time_series_prediction_for_energy_usage/README.md

 # Time Series Forecasting with XGBoost

-This repository contains a comprehensive pipeline for time series forecasting using the **XGBoost** machine learning model.
-The workflow covers data preprocessing, feature engineering, model training, and evaluation, making it suitable for predictive analytics in various domains.
+This repository contains a comprehensive pipeline for time series forecasting hourly energy usage using the **XGBoost** machine learning model.
+The workflow covers data preprocessing, feature engineering, model training, and evaluation, making it suitable for predictive analytics.

-## Features
+## Contents

 - **Data Splitting**: Train/Test split for model validation.
 - **Feature Engineering**: Creation and transformation of features for time series prediction.